Probed/RPG/common/Map/Tiles/README.md

     });

 ---
-5. The tile `['world','stair']` will now teleport a character to a randomly generated house with no warning.
-It will also update itself with the generated `mapName` and `point` so a new map will not be generated the next time around.
+##### 5. The tile `['world','stair']` will now teleport a character to a randomly generated house with no warning.

+The Tile will also be updated with the generated `mapName` and `point` so a new map will not be generated the next time around.